 If you're planning to DIY your flowers, look into purchasing them online.
 A retailer like FiftyFlowers helps cut costs and increases the variety of blooms available to you.

 If the caterer allows you to purchase alcohol for the reception, you could potentially save some big bucks.
 By eliminating the vendor's markup, your finances will stay intact.
 However, you'll be putting in extra time to purchase and deliver the alcohol to your big day venue.

-Get crafty with your mixed drinks to ensure that you don't over-spend on liquor.
-Serve guests beer and wine with one specialty drink, like a mint julep or a martini to wet their whistles.
+Get crafty with your mixed drinks to ensure that you don't overspend on liquor.
+Serve guests beer and wine with one or two specialty drinks, like a mint julep or a martini to wet their whistles.